 Instruments are neatly defined, transients are fast and the longer you listen the more get accustomed to those uncanny moments where the voice seems to slip right behind your head.
 “Money” from Pink Floydis the perfect test track to figure out what I mean by that.
 The first seconds’ ping-pong between left and right, and with my TRN BAX IEM, you get dizzy in an instant.

 Lows are tight and deep.The bass of the UA3 reached much lower than expected.
 The bassline is deep and meaty, but also well-controlled and with a good sense of rhythm.
 When you push the volume up, you can easily hear those discrete rumbles in the background.It’s impactful, more realistic and overall more natural.

 Highs are airy and flat.
 Are well extended and again superbly clean.
 Details and micro-details could be overwhelming, if not for the fast transients and sharp attacks.
-Listening to classical music and jazz is a bliss.
+Listening to classical music and jazz is bliss.
 The Shanling UA3 is absolutely dead silent in any conditions.
 Even with poor recordings, I didn’t hear any hiss or hum.

 When I was testing the UA3 I forgot that I was listening to it.
 This only happens if the gear you are using pulls you into the music and the music takes you deeper into your memories.
-The UA3 reminds you of the old analogue days with its dynamic, realistic and technically brilliant sound.
+The UA3 reminds you of the old analog days with its dynamic, realistic, and technically brilliant sound.
 On the practical use side, the hardware volume keys, which also support software mode, and having DAC controls over an App help the UA3 to pull out itself from the crowd and set a good position on the frontline even with bigger brothers.
 Truly deserves AKM’s “Velvet Sound” slogan.